andrewhouston113/AITIA/README.md

 ## Misclassification Analysis
 This method explains misclassifications using heuristic scores and logistic regression.
-It makes predictions using the provided model, identifies misclassifications, calculates heuristic scores, standardizes them using z-score normalisation, and fits a logistic regression model to understand the associations between each heuristic and the misclassifications events.
+It makes predictions using the provided model, identifies misclassifications, calculates heuristic scores, standardises them using z-score normalisation, and fits a logistic regression model to understand the associations between each heuristic and the misclassifications events.
 It also computes AUROC and Area Under the AUPRC scores for each heuristic.